asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

 <h3>Why Use Empirical Frequencies?</h3>
+<p>Amino acid substitution models are essential for capturing evolutionary patterns in proteins.
+Unlike nucleotide models, which work with only four bases, AA models manage the complexity of 20 amino acids, each with distinct biochemical properties and substitution behaviors.
+IQ-TREE supports a range of AA substitution models, including options that incorporate <strong>empirical frequencies</strong> derived from specific organisms or protein families, such as yeast and influenza, or PFAM database.
+Applying these empirical frequencies can improve the model's accuracy when analyzing datasets that share similarities with those used to generate these frequency data.</p>

 <ul>
   <li><strong>Organism-Specific Adaptations</strong>: Empirical models, like those derived from yeast or flu virus proteins, capture substitution patterns typical of those organisms.
 For example, yeast-based models reflect the evolutionary pressures and biochemical constraints in yeast proteins, potentially leading to more accurate trees for similar datasets.</li>
   <li><strong>Improved Model Fit</strong>: Empirical frequency models incorporate pre-calculated amino acid frequencies from large datasets, which can improve the likelihood and fit of the model when used with similar protein data.
 This is particularly useful when protein datasets align with the evolutionary history of the source of the empirical data.</li>